kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 }{// binary operator}
 ```

-For example, you can add a list of arrays using MemReduce:
+For example, you can add a list of arrays by using MemReduce:
 ```scala
 // Create an SRAM to store the reduced results val a = SRAM[Int](16)